 Holiday parties are the optimal networking opportunity.
-Whether you’re looking to grow your business by hiring staff, looking for work, or seeking to advance in your current company, networking is crucial in planning your success in the new year.
+Whether you’re looking to grow your business by hiring staff, job hunting, or seeking to advance at your current company, networking is crucial to planning your success in the new year.

 improve your visibility

-Make the effort to attend the events you’ve been invited to, even if it’s just for a short time because your absence may be noticed and might negatively affect peoples’ perception of you.
+Make the effort to attend the events you’ve been invited to, even if it’s just for a short time because your absence may be noticed and could negatively affect peoples’ perception of you.

-A company Christmas party might be one of your only opportunities to mingle with the CEO or higher-ups.
-If not that, it’s just a great time to socialise and get to know your colleagues outside of the office.
+A company Christmas party might be your only opportunities to mingle with the CEO or higher-ups.
+If that’s not the case, it’s just a great time to socialise and get to know your colleagues outside of the office.

-Everyone eventually makes their way there and food is always an easy conversation starter.
-You don’t have to make these events painful, just open your conversations with easy and natural dialogue and remember to have fun.
+Everyone eventually makes their way to the food, and it’s an easy conversation starter.
+You don’t have to make these events painful, just open your conversations natural dialogue and remember to have fun.

 have a killer elevator pitch

 An elevator pitch is succinct, memorable, and positive.
-It’s typically about 30 seconds long, equivalent to how long you’re in a lift with someone.
+It’s typically about 30 seconds long, equivalent to how long you’re in a lift.
 The key is to keep it short.

 You can do this in many different ways from making someone feel welcomed at a party, to actively listening to someone, and connecting the right people together.

-Making connections for people in your network demonstrates that you are listening and are a great person to network with.
+Making connections for people in your network demonstrates that you are listening and are a valuable person to connect with.
 Networking isn’t about the quantity of relationships, but the quality.

 be proactive around the holidays

-Being proactive keeps you interesting.
+The holidays can be a hectic time, but it keeps you interesting.
 It might be tempting to get back to your productive self in the new year, but stay on your A-game and get out of your comfort zone!

-Always follow up with new contacts or hosts with a telephone call, email, or through social media expressing how nice it was to make their acquaintance or how lovely the event was.
+Always follow up with new contacts or hosts with a telephone call, email, hand-written card, or social media message expressing how nice it was to make their acquaintance or how lovely the event was.